EumT07/EumT07/README.md

 <h1>Hello there</h1>
-👋 I'm Eublan Mata, I am an Industrial Maintenance Engineer, From Venezuela.
+👋 I'm an Industrial Maintenance Engineer turned Backend Developer with a strong foundation in data extraction, cleaning, and transformation using Python (Pandas), Excel, and JSON.
+Skilled in API development (Node.js, Nest.js, Django, FastAPI) and database management (PostgreSQL, MongoDB).
+Passionate about automating data workflows to improve efficiency and accuracy.

 <h2>About me</h2>

 - 👀 I’m interested in things such as: Drawings, codes, tech world.
-- 👨🏽‍💻 I’m currently working on improving my: Backend | frontend skills.
+- 🌱 I’m currently working on improving my: Backend | frontend skills.
-- 🌱 I’m still currently learning javascript and python in order to become in a good professional.
 - :computer: I'm Currently Learning Angular

 <h2># Skills: </h2>